What do pantry moths eat?

 • Potpourri mixes

-• Decorate wreaths that include nuts, fruits, and/or seedheads
+• Decorate wreaths that include nuts, fruits and/or seedheads

 If you find pantry moths in any of these food items, they will be in their egg or larvae stages.

-Where might I find pantry moth larvae?
+Where would I find pantry moth larvae?

-Pantry moth larvae, as referred to as waxworms, will often move quite far from their food source in order to create a cocoon and enter the pupa stage.
+Pantry moth larvae, often referred to as waxworms, will often move quite far from their food source in order to create a cocoon and enter the pupa stage.
 This distance from their food source can cause confusion about which moth is infesting your home: pantry moths or clothing moths.
-(Here’s how to tell the difference between these two common home-infesting moths).
+(Here’s how to tell the difference between these two common moths).
 Other times, though, pantry moth larvae will spin their cocoon directly in the food source, which is why stored food may have a matted web.

 If you have a severe infestation, it’s especially important that you find all the larvae.
 Some locations, perhaps somewhat obscure, in which you may find larvae include: